Six-Point Method for Multi-Camera Systems with Reduced Solution Space

-We evaluate all the solvers on \texttt{KITTI} dataset~\cite{geiger2013vision}, which is collected using outdoor autonomous vehicles installed with forward-facing stereo cameras.
-It is treated as a general multi-camera system by ignoring overlapping fields of view for cameras.
+We evaluate the proposed solvers on \texttt{KITTI} dataset~\cite{geiger2013vision}, which is collected using outdoor autonomous vehicles installed with forward-facing stereo cameras.
+It is treated as a general multi-camera system, disregarding overlapping overlapping fields of view for cameras.
 The \texttt{6pt-Our-intra} solver is tested on 11 available sequences containing 23,000 image pairs.
 The ground truth is obtained directly from the GPS/IMU localization unit~\cite{geiger2013vision}.
 To establish PCs for consecutive views of each camera, the SIFT method~\cite{lowe2004distinctive} is used.
-Additionally, all the solvers are integrated into RANSAC to remove mismatches in the experiments.
+Additionally, all the solvers have been integrated into RANSAC to remove mismatches in the experiments.

-\cref{tab:RTErrror_kitti_generalized} illustrates the rotation and translation error of the \texttt{6pt-Our-intra} solver on \texttt{KITTI} dataset.
+\cref{tab:RTErrror_kitti_generalized} illustrates the rotation and translation error of the \texttt{6pt-Our-intra} solver on the \texttt{KITTI} dataset.
 We use median error to evaluate the performance of solvers.
 The proposed \texttt{6pt-Our-intra} solver outperforms the comparative solvers in overall performance.
-To further compare computational efficiency, \cref{RANSACTime_generalized} illustrates the corresponding average runtime of RANSAC on \texttt{KITTI} dataset.
-Although \texttt{17pt-Li} is faster than the proposed \texttt{6pt-Our-intra}, the proposed solver demonstrates better efficiency when integrated them separately into the RANSAC framework.
+Since \texttt{8pt-Kneip} uses an identity matrix to initialize the rotation, it has acceptable results for the forward motion in autonomous driving environment.
+To further compare computational efficiency, \cref{RANSACTime_generalized} illustrates the corresponding average runtime of RANSAC on the \texttt{KITTI} dataset.
+Although the runtime of \texttt{17pt-Li} is lower than the proposed \texttt{6pt-Our-intra}, the proposed solver demonstrates better efficiency when each is integrated separately into the RANSAC framework.